 If you’re here, you already know about the importance of personalizing your emails.
 Things like merge fields, using the person’s name in an email and using localization to ensure relevant content are currently the base of a good email campaign.

-However, due to social distancing, email marketing got an important update in the personalization department.
+However, due to social distancing, email marketing during pandemic got an important update in the personalization department.
 Companies took it upon themselves to be fully transparent and honest.
 They started sending personalized emails where they talked about their current situation and the steps they are taking to be safe and to keep their customers safe.
 It’s a new approach that makes people recognize that brands are not just services and products, but real living people that - just like them - need a bit of support and understanding.

 Fun and responsibility go together